vojtechruz/vojtechruzicka-blog/src/posts/css-position/index.md

 ### static
 This is the default value, which is used if you don't specify anything else.

 Even though it is a default value, it can sometimes be useful to set it explicitly.
-For example, to override different position value, which is set elsewhere.
+For example, to override different `position` value, which is set elsewhere.

 Unlike with other `position` values, when using `static`, properties such as `top`, `left`, `bottom`, `right`, or `z-index` have no effect.

 ### relative
-Relative position means that the element is be placed **relative to its original position in the page**.
+Relative position means that the element is placed **relative to its original position in the page**.
 When you set just `position: relative;`, nothing will change.
 You also need to define how should the placement of the element change relative to its original position.
 This can be achieved using `top`, `bottom`, `left` and `right` properties.

 For example, `top: 20px;` means that the element will be moved **down** 20 pixels from its original position.
+In other words, it will be placed 20 pixels from the top edge of its original position.

 In the example below, gray squares mark the original position of each element before it was moved using `position: relative;`.